-Van Andel Research Institute (VARI) is dedicated to exceptional research and to positively impacting human health.
-Through cutting-edge science and extensive collaboration, VARI’s investigators are working to find new diagnostics and treatments for cancer, neurodegenerative diseases, and other conditions such as cardiovascular diseases, osteoarthritis and depression.
+Van Andel Institute (VAI) is dedicated to exceptional research and to positively impacting human health.
+Through cutting-edge science and extensive collaboration, VAI’s investigators are working to find new diagnostics and treatments for cancer, neurodegenerative diseases, and other conditions such as cardiovascular diseases, osteoarthritis and depression.

-VARI’s laboratories are divided into three centers and a core services team, which allows for efficiency and cross-center collaboration.
+Van Andel Institute’s laboratories are divided into five departments and a core services team, which allows for efficiency and cross-center collaboration.

 Dr. Alberts earned degrees in Biochemistry and Cell Biology and Physiology and Pharmacology from the University of California, San Diego under the mentorship of Dr. James Feramisco.
 From 1994 to 1997, he was as a Howard Hughes Medical Institute International postdoctoral fellow in Dr. Richard Treisman’s Transcription Laboratory at the Imperial Cancer Research Fund, Lincoln’s Inn Fields (now the London Research Institute–Cancer Research UK).
 From 1998 to 1999, he was the Carol Franc Buck Fellow in Dr. Frank McCormick’s laboratory at the University of California, San Francisco Cancer Research Institute.
 Dr. Alberts joined Van Andel Institute as a Scientific Investigator in January 2000.
 He was promoted to Senior Scientific Investigator in 2006 and then to Distinguished Scientific Investigator and Professor of Cancer and Cell Biology in 2009.